baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 The Objective-C method implementation synthesized by the compiler will create a detached task that calls the `async` Swift method `perform(operation:)` with the given string, then (if the completion handler argument is not `nil`) forwards the result to the completion handler.

-For an `async throws` method, the completion handler is extended with an `NSError *` parameter to indicate the error, and any non-nullable pointer type parameters are made `_Nullable`.
+For an `async throws` method, the completion handler is extended with an `NSError *` parameter to indicate the error, any non-nullable pointer type parameters are made `_Nullable`, and any nullable pointer type parameters are made `_Nullable_result`.
 For example, given:

 ```swift
 @objc func performDangerousTrick(operation: String) async throws -> String { ... }